Dragon Quest Island Theme Park in Japan Review — Worth It?

 Wrap-up: Reviewing Dragon Quest Island in Japan

-If you’re a fan of Dragon Quest, this is an experience that you just can’t miss.
+If you’re a fan of Dragon Quest, this is an experience that you shouldn’t miss.
 You will truly feel like you’re in the game and if you’re anything like me and my husband, it’ll be a blast that’s unlike anything else.

 I wish they would make a Final Fantasy version of this!